sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/hardware_hookup.md

     </table>
 </div>

-Remember, the Soft Power Switch Mk2 also supports battery charging.
+Remember, the Soft Power Switch - JST 2mm also supports battery charging.
 If the target device has onboard LiPo charging, current can be passed back through the switch circuit and charge the battery.
 For more information about LiPo battery charging and care, make sure to check the tutorial on [Single Cell LiPo Battery Care](https://learn.sparkfun.com/tutorials/single-cell-lipo-battery-care).

 <div class="grid cards" style="width:500px; margin: 0 auto;" markdown>